MichaelCurrin/os-genesis/docs/index.md

 Orchestrate package management on a Linux developer's machine with this shell-based tool.

-It handles installing, upgrading and listing packages managed - both with and without APT.
+This project handles installing, upgrading and listing packages managed both with and without APT.
 Including Dropbox, Firebox, Python, Ruby, Go, Rust, Deno and Node.
-If you're just here to see what APT packages I install using Bash scripts, see [install.sh](https://github.com/MichaelCurrin/os-genesis/blob/master/genesis/apt/install.sh).
+If you're just here to see what APT packages I install using the Bash scripts, see [install.sh](https://github.com/MichaelCurrin/os-genesis/blob/master/genesis/apt/install.sh).

-It uses `make` as wrapper on shell commands, making it convenient to run `apt-get` or `apt` commands without having to type or remember a lot.
+This project just needs `make` (built-in for Linux and macOS).
+That is used to execute a few shell scripts and is used as a convenient wrapper around longer `apt-get` or `apt` commands.

+A bit like Ansible or a Dockerfile for your host machine, but without needing Ansible or Docker installed.

 ## Intro